 Change Your Digital Address

 In addition to updating vendors and clients about your new address, don’t forget to change your NAP information with Google.
+Moving offices needs to be reflected digitally.
 Simply updating your address in your Google My Business listing won’t be enough.
 In addition to fixing your data with Google, you’ll need to fix your data on sites that supply directories with this data.
 Google pulls information from a nearly infinite number of sources, including Yelp, Yellow Pages, Citysearch, Local.com etc. They use these sites to ensure the accuracy and credibility of your business and it’s information.

 Reduce Wasted Square Feet by Utilizing Storage